Our Global Division schedule follows its own year round calendar, found here: https://labglobal.org/calendar/.

-Our half-day program schedule is created prior to the start of the year based on the needs of the children who are placed together in each small group/class.
-All three classes (writing, math, reading) are taught by the same teacher so that each subject’s class length is determined by the daily needs of the students.
+Our half-day program schedule is based on the needs of the children who are placed together in each small group/class.
+Students have 60 minutes of instruction in each subject area: reading, writing, and math.
 Direct, teacher-led instruction lasts for three hours per day and schedules are created in three-hour blocks of time.

 The other part of your child’s day is spent at your child’s public, private, or home school.
 We are here to help you construct the other half of your child’s day if needed.

 Classes are formed based on academic needs, grade level, student personality, and specific scheduling needs (such as time zone).

 The virtual setting allows our teachers to create partnerships with families and other teachers that are collaborative, transparent, and mutually supportive.
-Our Global Division teachers contact your child’s classroom teachers from their traditional school to share information about the Lab Global Division program and the work your child will be doing with us.
-Our Lab Global Division teachers will invite your child’s teacher(s) from their traditional school or home school program to communicate throughout the year regarding the learning needs of your child.
-We are available to meet with our families as often as needed to ensure this program is effective and enjoyable for our students.
+Our Global Division teachers are available to meet with our families as often as needed to ensure this program is effective and enjoyable for our students.
 You will always receive personalized attention.

-This program is so successful because we understand not just what our students require academically but also what they need in terms of social-emotional learning.
-This is why our students are placed in a small group with the same students and the same teacher for the entire half day of classes.
-Our students are able to take more academic risks after they develop trusting relationships with their peers and teacher.
+Our virtual program is so successful because we understand not just what our students require academically but also what they need in terms of social-emotional learning.
+This is why our students are placed in a small group for the entire half day of classes.
+Our students are able to take more academic risks because they develop trusting relationships with their peers and teachers.
 This enhances and accelerates their learning.